-Agricultural practices cause nutrient emissions to the Baltic Sea and excelerate climate change.
-Agriculture also has immense potential in combating climate change and Baltic Sea eutrophication.
-The Carbon Action pilot project is collaboration between scientists, farmers and other experts to find practices that speed up the sequestration of carbon from the atmosphere into agricultural soil.
-For soil, climate and the Baltic Sea!
+Agricultural practices cause nutrient emissions to the Baltic Sea and accelerate climate change.
+Agriculture also has an immense potential in combating climate change and the eutrophication of the Baltic Sea.
+On the Carbon Action Platform, collaboration takes place between businesses, scientists, farmers, and other experts to find practices that speed up the sequestration of carbon from the atmosphere into agricultural soil.
+E-college for Regenerative Farming has also seen day light through collaboration.
+This is part of work mitigating the climate change.

 Nutrients, especially nitrogen and phosphorus are vital for food production but in the Baltic Sea excess nutrients cause eutrophication.
 When nutrient recycling becomes profitable business, valuable nutrients will not be wasted.
 Nutrient cycling business ecosystem is a group of companies who work together to create new business opportunities and to achieve a breakthrough of nutrient recycling.